jhipster/generator-jhipster-ionic/CONTRIBUTING.md

 ## <a name="templates"></a> Template Guidelines

-The template engine used by yeoman is [EJS](http://ejs.co/), its syntax is fairly simple.
+The template engine used by Yeoman is [EJS](http://ejs.co/), its syntax is fairly simple.

 ## <a name="commit"></a> Git Commit Guidelines